Speculative poetry: History

 In the 1960s, anthologies of original speculative material began to be published.
 F&SF ceased accepting poetry in 1977, a gap in the market taken up by the newly established Asimov's.
 The Science Fiction Poetry Association (SFPA) was founded by Suzette Haden Elgin the following year.
 In the 1970s, Elgin's colleague Frederick J. Mayer for some time awarded an annual Clark Ashton Smith Award for best fantastic poetry.

 By 1990, Asimov's remained the major news-stand market, but a diverse array of predominantly US-based small press markets had developed, many lasting several decades, and many choosing purely electronic publication post-2000.
 This is in common with mainstream written poetry in the US over this time.

 SFPA (now called the Science Fiction and Fantasy Poetry Association) awards the Rhysling for short- and long-form SF and fantasy poetry awards annually; most winners have been either science fiction or science-themed rather than fantasy or horror.
 Most Rhysling nominees have been from the small-press poetry journals Dreams & Nightmares, The Magazine of Speculative Poetry, and the SFPA's own journal, Star*Line.
-Winners are reprinted in the Nebula Awards anthology.
+Winners have occasionally been reprinted in the Nebula Awards anthology.
+The first one to include poems was Nebula Award Stories Seventeen, edited by Joe Haldeman.

-The Horror Writers Association has a separate recognition for single-author collections of horror poetry, the Bram Stoker Award, though there is no facility in the Bram Stoker Award to honour anthologies of horror/weird poetry.
+Other major genre awards have included poetry.
+The Horror Writers Association has a separate recognition for single-author collections of horror poetry, the Bram Stoker Award, though there is no facility in the Bram Stoker Award to honor anthologies of horror and weird poetry.
+The 2025 Hugo Awards included Best Poem as a one-time, special category, and there is a movement to add the category permanently.
+Starting in 2026 SFWA will include Best Poem as part of the Nebula Awards.

 Subgenres and themes

 Science fiction

 Science fiction poetry's main sources are the sciences and the literary movement of science fiction prose.

-Scientifically-informed verse, sometimes termed poetry of science, is a branch that has either scientists and their work or scientific phenomena as its primary focus; it may also use scientific jargon as metaphor.
+Scientifically informed verse, sometimes termed poetry of science, is a branch that has either scientists and their work or scientific phenomena as its primary focus; it may also use scientific jargon as metaphor.
 Important collections in this area include the 1985 anthology of predominantly Science-published poems Songs from Distant Worlds.
 This area often sees work by mainstream poets, and works on these themes dominated the early years of the Rhysling awards.

 Mythic

 Mythic poetry deals with myth and folklore, with a particular focus on reinterpreting and retelling traditional stories.
+Some of the content in this genre sparks a lot of conversation and thinking.
+They rose to popularity for their styles revolving around folktales and storytelling aspects.

 Horror

 Horror poetry is a subset which, in the same way as horror fiction, concentrates on ghostly, macabre, spectral, supernatural themes.
 Modern horror poetry may also introduce themes of sadism, violence, gore, and the like.
+One of the most memorable poets that specializes in this genre is Edgar Allan Poe, with works focusing heavily on the macabre and death aspects.
+His works have made their mark on the future of horror.